Everything is equal.

 “Chip and Contact Caretakers?”
 I stopped my fingers from digging under the dried blood on my skin to think, then quickly set back to it.
 “You know our slogan, ‘The sunshine after rain’?
 Speediest repair company in the world.

 Journey is a subscriber of the E-x-express package, there was an anomaly detected in her diagnostics; I’m here to fix whatever is wrong.”
-I knew he had no clue what he’d promised yet the words still inspired confidence in me; I stopped the pointless picking at the dried red, opened the door.
+I knew he had no clue what he’d promised yet the words still inspired confidence in me; I stopped the pointless picking at the dried red all over me, opened the door.
 “Never seen a glow like that before,” He stepped past me, smiled, shut the door.
 “That color has got to be limited release.”

 I looked at the blood he’d mistaken for a Glowmotion, decided to outsource the explanation.
 “In there.”